Finite torsors over strongly $F$-regular singularities: On the existence of a maximal cover

+See \cite{TomariWatanabeNormalZrGradedRings} for further details.
+Observe that, in Tomari--Watanabe's terms, we are considering only \emph{integral} cyclic covers.
+For convenience, we name condition \cite[1.7.1]{TomariWatanabeNormalZrGradedRings} as follows.

-\begin{remark} Notice $(C,\fran_C, \kay)$ is necessarily strictly local.
-Indeed, any finite local extension of a Henselian local ring is Henselian, see \cite[I, Corollary 4.3]{MilneEtaleCohomology}. \end{remark} \begin{terminology} Observe that $R \subset C$ is a torsor (everywhere) if and only if $D$ is Cartier on $X$.
-In such case, one says the cyclic cover is of \emph{Kummer-type}.
-Otherwise, if $n$ is the index of $D$, one says the cyclic cover is of \emph{Veronese-type}. \end{terminology}
+\begin{terminology} $R \subset C(D,a;n)$ is a $\mu_n$-torsor if and only if $D$ is Cartier on $X$ (\textit{i.e.} trivial).
+In such a case, we say that the cyclic cover is of \emph{Kummer-type}.
+If $n$ is the index of $D$ (\textit{i.e.} condition \cite[1.7.1]{TomariWatanabeNormalZrGradedRings} holds), we say that it is of \emph{Veronese-type} in which case it is a $\mu_n$-quasitorsor. \end{terminology}